Farama-Foundation/MicroRTS/README.md

 For a video of how microRTS looks like when a human plays see a [youtube video](https://www.youtube.com/watch?v=ZsKKAoiD7B0)

+An AI competition was organized aroung microRTS in the IEEE-CIG 2017 conference, and again in 2018.
+For more information on the competition see the [competition website](https://sites.google.com/site/micrortsaicompetition/home)

 To cite microRTS, please cite this paper:

 Santiago Ontañón (2013) The Combinatorial Multi-Armed Bandit Problem and its Application to Real-Time Strategy Games, In AIIDE 2013. pp. 58 - 64.